jufab/graphql-grpc-helidon/README.md

 This services implements service supplied by Protobuf generated classes.
 So, in "PersonGrpcService", this class implements "PersonServiceGrpc.PersonServiceImplBase".

 By default, you can't see this class "PersonServiceGrpc" because you need to generate class with the protobuf file.
-And why my package is in "fr.jufab.grpc.proto"?
-Because i used a options in protobuf who says :
+Why my package is in "fr.jufab.grpc.proto"?
+Because I used an option in protobuf :

 ```protobuf
 option java_package = "fr.jufab.grpc.proto";
 ```

 For example, PersonServiceGrpc gives me all methods define in protobuf.

-Just remenber service in protbuf :
+Remember service in protbuf :

 ```protobuf
 service PersonService {